Connie Samaras: Career

-Connie Samaras' artistic career as a photographer and videographer has focused on feminism (specifically second wave), culture, technology, sexuality and gender studies, science, and both man-made and natural environments.
+Connie Samaras' artistic career as a photographer and videographer has focused on feminism (specifically second wave), culture, technology, sexuality and gender studies, science, and both human-made and natural environments.
 She is a full professor at the University of California, Irvine.

 Samaras has showed her works in museums and galleries across the globe in both solo exhibitions and group shows.
 Some of her most notable shows include the California Museum of Photography (2011), the New Mexico Museum of Art (2001), Tauranga Museum (2009), the Japanese National American Museum (2008), and the Tijuana V International Biennial of Standards (2008).
 Her large-scale photographs of Las Vegas were included in the 2001 book Benjamin's Blind Spot.

 After the American Century was a photographic project that revolved around the city of Dubai and its vast city construction projects.
 The work as a whole examines the politics and economics of such extreme constructed environments.
 Samaras explores the idea of Dubai being a city that is of the future, yet placed in the Arabian desert, an area with a long history.
 The photos of stark buildings almost entirely devoid of life give the photographs a dysotopian science-fictional feel.